-Trustees therefore consider it prudent to hold reserves in the general fund in the form of restricted general funds (excluding pension reserves) and unrestricted funds of £450,000.
-This is considered sufficient working capital to cover delays between spending and receipt of grants and provide a cushion to deal with unexpected emergencies i.e. Responsive maintenance, payroll, energy.
+Trustees therefore consider it prudent to hold reserves in the general fund in the form of restricted general funds (excluding pension reserves) and unrestricted funds of £500,000.
+This is considered sufficient working capital to cover delays between spending and receipt of grants and provide a cushion to deal with unexpected emergencies i.e. Responsive maintenance, Payroll costs, Energy

-As at 31 August 2022 the academy trust holds available reserves of £730,000, comprising of restricted general funds (excluding pension reserves) of £528,000 and unrestricted funds of £202,000.
+As at 31 August 2023 the academy trust holds available reserves of £600,000 comprising of restricted general funds (excluding pension reserves) of £510,000 and unrestricted funds of £90,000.
 Overall available reserves are considered to be above the level of reserves required for the ongoing needs of the academy.
 Trustees continue to consider additional activities relating to the academy's objectives to which excess reserves may be applied, including:

-- a) Further capital improvements to the premises and teaching facilities; - b) Further capital investment in ICT to ensure to ensure that the academy remains up to date with technological advancements; - c) Protection against the sharp increase in inflation; - d) Protection against the uncertainty over future pension contribution rates; - e) Protection against the uncertainty of energy cost.
+- a) Further capital improvements to the premises and teaching facilities; - b) Further capital investment in ICT to ensure to ensure that the academy remains up to date with technological advancements; - c) Protection against the sharp increase in inflation; - d) Protection against the consequence of the decrease of the 2022 and 23 pupil numbers intake because of fall in birth rate; - e) Protection against the uncertainty over future pension contribution rates; - f) Protection against the current rise and uncertainty of energy cost forecast